Laboratory Oven Leasing & How it Benefits Your Lab

-Despite the diversity in methods, our lab equipment lease program is able to source all instrument types and can accommodate any brand preferences your end-user might have.
-Request an estimate today and see how leasing can discount your industrial oven price.
+Excedr’s leasing program can source all instrument types and accommodate any brand preferences you might have.
+Request an estimate today and see how leasing can discount your lab oven price.

 All equipment brands/models are available

-The Benefits of Excedr’s Lab Oven & Furnace Leasing Program:
+The Benefits of Excedr’s Oven & Furnace Leases:

 - Eliminates the upfront cost of purchasing equipment by spreading its cost over time